-By 0800 the Dow Jones Industrial Average plunged 333 points, as trade tensions escalated because tariffs took effect between both China and the United States on September 1st.
+By 0800 the Dow Jones Industrial Average plunged 333 points as trade tensions escalated, because tariffs took effect between China and the United States on September 1st.
 The market is long overdue for a recession.
 It’s been ten years now since the recovery in June of 2009.
 All analysts who are honest predict this recession to be far worse than what we saw in 2008.

-Meanwhile, gold and silver prove to be the standard safe haven for preserving the store of value of currency.
+Meanwhile, gold and silver prove to be the standard safe haven for preserving the store of value amidst a waning currency.
 Over the past few weeks gold hit all time highs in foreign markets.
 In the United States we are approaching the six-year highs we had during the QE inflationary period under President Obama.

 President Donald Trump continues to brag about his “greatest economy,” but the August Manufacturing Index plummeted to 49.1, “unexpectedly,” making U.S. manufacturing the worse it’s been in 10 years since under Obama.
 Peter Schiff, CEO of Euro Pacific Capital weighed in this morning on Twitter.